 In any case, you shouldn’t leave your puppy alone beyond his next potty break.

-Increase the time you leave him in by about an hour after every 1-2 weeks of training if he’s fine.
+Increase the time you leave him in by about an hour after every 1-2 weeks of training if he’s okay.

-Never leave your puppy crated alone for more than 4 hours at a time.
-Use a sitter or an acquaintance if you have to
+Never leave your puppy crated alone for more than four hours at a time.
+Use a sitter or an acquaintance if you have to,

 Free bonus: Download this entire list as a PDF.
 Easily save it on your computer for quick reference or print it for your dog training.
 Includes 20 bonus tips not included in this post plus free access to The Pack Facebook Group!

 46. Teaching New Tricks and Commands Needs Plenty of Rewards